vscott302/vscott302/README.md

 - 👋 Hi, I’m @vscott302
 - 🌱 I’m currently learning python
-- ❌ Do not check messages/other communications regarding coding on Sundays.
+- ❌ I do not check messages/other communications regarding coding on Sundays.
 Wednesdays, and Fridays
 - 🐦 Feel free to DM me on my Twitter handle @vscott302
 - 📩 Or message me through Github